puppetlabs/bolt/pre-docs/writing_tasks.md

 **Note:** The information in this topic covers basic coding practices for writing secure tasks.
 It is not an exhaustive list.

 One of the methods attackers use to gain access to your systems is remote code execution, where by running an allowed script they gain access to other parts of the system and can make arbitrary changes.
-Because Puppet Bolt executes scripts across your infrastructure, it is important to be aware of certain vulnerabilities, and to code tasks in a way that guards against remote code execution.
+Because Bolt executes scripts across your infrastructure, it is important to be aware of certain vulnerabilities, and to code tasks in a way that guards against remote code execution.

 Adding task metadata that validates input is one way to reduce vulnerability.
 When you require an enumerated \(`enum`\) or other non-string types, you prevent improper data from being entered.
 An arbitrary string parameter does not have this assurance.